MonkeyEnterprise/kiosk-presenter/README.md

 rclone authorize "dropbox"
 ```

-Log in and copy the `access_token` from the terminal on the headless machine:
+Log in and copy the `access_token` from the terminal on the kiosk machine:

 ```json
 {